salimkilinc/istdsa_project03_1/README.md

 # istdsa_project03_1
-In the third project of Istanbul Data Science Academy's Data Science Bootcamp, we worked with an unbalanced dataset.
+In the third project of Istanbul Data Science Academy's Data Science Bootcamp, we worked with an imbalanced dataset.
 This is my hobby project in which I worked on a balanced dataset in addition to the third project.

 In this project, which I call 'Red Wine Quality Classifier', according to the scenario, a luxury restaurant asked me to develop an application that predicts whether the quality of red wine is Low or High based on some wine data in a database.